 Chapter 10 – Law and Order: SCU (Special Crisis Intervention Understanding)

 Even responders must know and obey the law.

 Chapter 11 – Interpreters and Their Effective Use: Speaking the Same Language

 Accurate communication is foremost to effective crisis intervention.

 Chapter 12 – A History of the Crisis Intervention Movement and Discipline

 Remember the past to avoid repeating past mistakes.

 Become a trusted professional responder by being prepared!

-All of the forms and charts found in Appendix A of the book are available for purchase as digital download PDFs.
+All the forms and charts found in Appendix A of the book are available as digital download PDFs.
 These worksheet masters make it easier to print off for your use.
 You must purchase or already own the book to order the download.